pete-mba5/pete-mba5.github.io/_posts/2024-02-11-picture-of-the-day.markdown

 I have already had my best 1000m.
 It was not easy because of the amount of people in the lane, but I managed to pass without hitting and not turning at the wall.
 I am getting very close to 1:30 per 100m.
 This is one of the targets for this year.
 Let's see if I will reach it.

+It was very challenging today to get the world of the day.
+I crossed lots of people today, but they were silent or stopped talking while I approached them.
+Anyhow, I caught "geht".